 Ask clarifying questions

-While you’d think the technical interview is about you answering questions, expect that you will need to ask a lot of them, too!
+While you’d think the interview is about you answering questions, expect that you will need to ask a lot of questions!
 When you are in the interview and something is not clear don’t default to thinking “Oh god, I should know this, I should understand” – sometimes we are interested in how you behave in such situations, and sometimes we’re just simply not good enough in giving enough context.
 If you’re stuck, a good technique is to ask for clarification!
 It’s also 100% OK to say things like “I didn’t quite get that.
 Could you rephrase please?” or “I’m not sure I understand what you’re asking”.
 These are good signals!
 I expect my team members to behave like this.
 These are not signals of you failing.
 I know it feels like that, but trust me, it’s just your brain playing tricks on you.
 I highlight this during the interview several times, to make sure the candidate feels safe asking such questions.
 Another technique I wholeheartedly welcome is paraphrasing – e.g. “What I understood from what you said is that I should implement this using co-monads” (said nobody ever).

 Demonstrate your tech skills the right way